 Single Family Homes, a Large Clubhouse, an Activities Director and an Adjacent Golf Course Bring Retirees to Gated Solera at Stallion Mountain, a Nice 55+ Neighborhood within a Larger Development

 Solera at Stallion Mountain is 55+ neighborhood within Las Vegas' gated country club development of Stallion Mountain.
 Gated and secure, it has nearly 840 single family homes.
 Construction began in 2005 and wrapped up in 2014.

 Buyers have five floor plans from which to choose, and sizes range from 1,155 sq. ft. up to 1,716 sq. ft.
 All residences have feature single level living, up to three bedrooms, two baths and an attached garage.
 The architectural style is Mediterranean, and the landcaping is Xeriscape.

-Amenities include a sparkling 10,000 sq. ft. community center with a state-of-the-art fitness center, club and hobby rooms, a billiards room and numerous gathering places.
+Amenities include a nice 10,000 sq. ft. community center with a state-of-the-art fitness center, club and hobby rooms, a billiards room and numerous gathering places.
 Outside of the community center residents enjoy the pool and spa, tennis courts, bocce courts and expanses of open space.

 A full-time activities director ensures an active social and events calendar.
 Golfers enjoy the Stallion Mountain Country Club, an adjacent 18 golf course with its own clubhouse and restaurant.